bsteephenson/Algorithms/README.md

 ## Purpose

-- Get comfy enough with these algorithms to not fail the final
+- Get comfy enough with these algorithms to not fail ~~the final~~ life
 - Get comfy turning these ideas into code

 ## What I've Done